mkristian/rails-resty-gwt/README.md

 or rerun the resty:setup generator with that extra switch

-`rmvn rails generate resty:setup com.example --menu`
+`rails generate resty:setup com.example --menu`

 with this you have already a GWT application with EntryPoint and could be started but does not do much. the class layout look as such: